2020PB/police-brutality/all-locations.md

 ### Police tackle protester off bike and into lightpole | July 16th

-Footage shows a protester riding down the street.
+Footage shows a protester riding down the street at 4th and Salmon.
 He appears to say something to an officer on the far side of the street.
 Then an officer in the intersection tackles him to the ground, kneels on him and arrests him.

 tags: arrest, knee, protester, tackle

 id: or-portland-86

-geolocation:
+geolocation: 45.5164817, -122.6776398

 **Links**